aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 ## Clean up

 To avoid incurring future charges, delete the resources.
-You can do this by deleting the CloudFormation stack as shown in the screenshot below.
+You can do this by deleting the CloudFormation stack as shown in the following screenshot.

 <figure>
 <img src="img/ML-14328-cfn-delete.png" id="fig-cleaning-up-2"